 King’s first novel became the first movie based on his work, and it remains one of the best.
 Brian De Palma brings dazzling, confident visual style to King’s story of a sheltered and bullied teenage girl who just wants to fit in.
 Sissy Spacek is fantastic as the sympathetic but dangerous title character, whose ultra-religious mother keeps her hidden away.
 Carrie’s telekinetic powers manifest in the terrifying and emotionally devastating finale at the high school prom, still one of the greatest King moments ever realized onscreen.

-Carrie is streaming on AMC+ ($8.99 per month after a seven-day free trial), Epix ($5.99 per month after a seven-day free trial), and Paramount+ ($4.99+ per month), for free with ads on Pluto TV, The Roku Channel, and Tubi, and for free via local libraries on Hoopla and Kanopy, and is available for digital purchase ($12.99+) and rental ($3.99) at Amazon, iTunes, Google Play, Vudu, and other outlets.
+Carrie is streaming on Showtime ($10.99 per month after a seven-day free trial) and is available for digital purchase ($12.99+) and rental ($3.99) at Amazon, iTunes, Google Play, Vudu, and other outlets.

 One master of horror takes on another as legendary filmmaker John Carpenter adapts King’s novel about a killer car.
 Carpenter imbues the 1958 Plymouth Fury with real menace, as it slowly takes over the life of awkward teenager Arnie Cunningham (Keith Gordon).
 Arnie grows more aggressive and violent under the car’s influence, while it attacks anyone who challenges or antagonizes him.
 King and Carpenter turn the sunny pop culture of the 1950s into an ominous signifier for Arnie’s descent into nasty violence.